 The coronavirus outbreak has had a seismic impact on our industry.
 This has most obviously been through the closure of all our pubs and hotels to help limit the spread of the virus, followed by the enforced social distancing and other restrictions as we have reopened.
-The guidelines (how laws in some cases) and Government restrictions have changed regularly and are likely to continue to change.
-There are changes in the behaviour of our customers and in their patterns in visiting our different sites.
+The guidelines (now laws in some cases) and Government restrictions have changed regularly and are likely to continue to change.
+There are changes in the behaviour of our customers and in their patterns in usiting our different sites.

-The health and safety of our team members is or tical and we have implemented appropriate measures for them to carry out their roles safely.
+The health and safety of our team members is critical and we have implemented appropriate measures for them to carry out the ricales safely

-There is an increased likelihood of subsequent bandemics, either entirely new strains of a virus or evolutions of the current strain.
-The impact of another pandemic is likely to be similar to the experience of the current crisis.
+There is an increased like indoor of subsequent pandemics, either entirely new strains of a virus or evolutions of the current strain.
+The impact of another pandemic is likely to be similar to the experience of the current or sis.